cj1128/emoji-images/README.md

 # 🙈 Emoji Images

-Emoji images library.

-this library has images for all emojis found in [emojilib](https://github.com/muan/emojilib) excepts which doesn't have `char` property.
+this library has png images(96 x 96) for all emojis found in [emojilib](https://github.com/muan/emojilib) excepts which doesn't have `char` property.

 ## Install